-Thought I would ask my three older children (10, 7 and 5) what they would like in a Christmas Eve Box and here’s what they suggested.
+Thought I would ask my three older children (10, 7 and 5) what Phoenix Trading goodies they would like in a Christmas Eve Box and here’s what they suggested.

-Of course the first thing is the Box itself and this one is just a perfect size to fit a few activities, sweets and goodies that will keep the whole family entertained and start the Christmas festivities off the night before.
-And if you need a label then I think these green glitter stars are perfect.
+Of course the first thing is the Box itself and this one is just a perfect size to fit a few activities.
+Add a few sweets and maybe some hot chocolate and you will keep the whole family entertained.
+Start the Christmas festivities off the night before.

-We traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Christmas Stories for Little Children.
-The book I’ve shown is a gorgeous collection of Christmas Poems, sadly no longer in publication but A Christmas Carol is also a great read for older children.
+If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Christmas Stories for Little Children.
+A Christmas Carol is also a great read for older children.
 Christmas Day will be so busy that bedtime stories probably won’t happen.
 I believe no Christmas Eve Box is complete without a story.
 Settle them down for bed and take the chance to stop for a minute and remember what Christmas is all about amidst the preparations.

 Another colour in idea and a great way to involve the whole family in preparing the table for Christmas dinner.
 These table decorations include settings for 6 people so you might need more than one pack depending how many are coming round.
 Includes menu holder, napkin rings, coasters and place names.

-You can see a video I did of a Christmas Eve Box full of all these things here.
+You can see a video I did of a Christmas Eve Box full of activities here.